HackelLab-UMN/DevRep/README.md

 The additional code for aim two of the project, creating a sequence-based model to predict yield via transfer learning of DevRep, can be found in ./main_paper_two/

-Both files in the main_paper_* folders need to me moved to the main directory to run.
+Files in ./main_paper_*/ folders need to me moved to the main directory to run.
-Required packages are included in the conda_package_list.txt file

 For non-top performing models, saved hyperparameter trials and model stats can be found within the zipped folder in the repective folders.